By using this site, you agree to the Privacy Policy and Terms of Use.

 • 2 cups broccoli florets, trimmed and dried

-• 1 large zucchini, sliced into ½-inch thick rounds
+• 1 large zucchini, sliced into ½-inch rounds

 • 1 red bell pepper, cut into 1-inch strips